valekimi/IronHack-Project-Mid-term/README.md

 - connected the burger menu when in responsive screen
 - adjusted those sections in home which are larger than the other saction (testimonials and subscribe)
 - made the footer responsive
+- make sure that all the body stays in the center of the page
 - made everything pixel perfect
 - checked alternatives of the used functions in Javascript